Juan Toscano-Anderson

-Juan Ronel Toscano-Anderson (born April 10, 1993) is a Mexican-American professional basketball player for the Utah Jazz of the National Basketball Association (NBA).
+Juan Ronel Toscano-Anderson (born April 10, 1993) is a Mexican-American professional basketball player for Pallacanestro Trieste of the Italian Lega Basket Serie A (LBA).
 He played college basketball for the Marquette Golden Eagles.
 He won an NBA championship with the Golden State Warriors in 2022.
+He has also played in the NBA for the Los Angeles Lakers, Utah Jazz, and Sacramento Kings.

 Early life and career

-Born in East Oakland, California, Toscano-Anderson's father is African-American, and his mother is Mexican-American; his maternal grandfather immigrated to the U.S. from Michoacán in the 1960s.
-Toscano-Anderson grew up speaking Spanish and celebrating Mexican holidays as well as American holidays since he was born and raised in the United States.
+Toscano was born in East Oakland, California to an African-American father and Mexican-American mother; his maternal grandfather immigrated to the U.S. from Michoacán in the 1960s.
+Toscano-Anderson grew up speaking Spanish and celebrating both Mexican and American holidays.
 His current jersey number of 95 is a tribute to his boyhood home on Oakland's 95th Avenue.

 During his high school and college years, Toscano-Anderson self identified as Juan Anderson for simplicity reasons.
 As a senior, he led Castro Valley High School to a record-setting campaign in the 2010-11 season, posting the program's most wins in a season with a record of 30-2 and claimed its first league and North Coast Section titles.
 The team also advanced to the Northern California Division I title game.
 Toscano-Anderson averaged 16.6 points, 7.0 rebounds, and 5.0 assists per game during the season and was subsequently named first team all-league, all-metro, and third team all-state.
 Toscano-Anderson was ranked 61st in the country by Rivals.com among all 2011 basketball recruits.

 College career

 Freshman year

 Toscano-Anderson began playing for Marquette in the 2011-12 NCAA season.
-He was inactive for Marquette's first three games of the regular season due to an NCAA suspension, and he made his collegiate debut againstMississippi on November 20, 2011.
+He was inactive for Marquette's first three games of the regular season due to an NCAA suspension, and he made his collegiate debut against Mississippi on November 20, 2011.
 During a game versus Wisconsin, Toscano-Anderson made his first collegiate field goal during seven minutes off the bench, and added five rebounds and an assist in a win.
 Toscano-Anderson missed a game against Green Bay scheduled on December 10 due to a shoulder injury.
 Toscano-Anderson picked up his first collegiate steal and scored two points versus St. John's on January 11, 2012.
 Toscano-Anderson played a then career-high 10 minutes versus Rutgers on February 22, contributing two points, two rebounds, two steals and his first collegiate blocked shot.
 Against West Virginia on February 24, Toscano-Anderson picked up three defensive rebounds in just 11 minutes of playing time.